tomkoid/dotfiles/README.md

 # DOTFILES
-These are my dotfiles, that I use daily.
+These are my dotfiles, that I use on my daily-driver.

 # Install
 Only clone the repository to new directory: